akalinow/TPCReco/MonteCarlo/Modules/README.md

   drift velocity, electronics sampling rate and peaking time, "effective" Gaussian diffusion).
 More strip response ROOT files can be generated using ROOT macro [testStripResponseCalculator](../../Reconstruction/examples/testStripResponseCalculator.cxx).

+`RunController` class creates all the modules, initializes them (Init method), runs Process method in the right order, and then cleans up with Finish method.

 ## ModuleExchangeSpace

 The modules communicate with each-other through [ModuleExchangeSpace](../UtilsMC/include/TPCReco/ModuleExchangeSpace.h).